Ingrian Finns: Ingrians in the Soviet Union

 Finns", as Ingrian Finns were then called.

 In 1928, collectivization of agriculture started in Ingria.
 To facilitate it, in 1929–1931, 18,000 people (4,320 families) from North Ingria were deported to East Karelia or the Kola Peninsula, as well as to Kazakhstan and other parts of Central Asia.
 The situation for the Ingrian Finns deteriorated further because of the Soviet plan to create restricted security zones along the borders with Finland and Estonia, free of the Finnic peoples, who were considered politically unreliable.
 In April 1935 7,000 people (2,000 families) were deported from Ingria to Kazakhstan, elsewhere in Central Asia, and the Ural region.
 In May and June 1936 20,000 people, the entire Finnish population of the parishes of Valkeasaari, Lempaala, Vuole and Miikkulainen near the Finnish border, were transferred to the area around Cherepovets.
 In Ingria they were replaced by people from other parts of the Soviet Union.

-In 1937 Lutheran churches and Finnish-language schools in Ingria were closed down, and publications and radio broadcasting in Finnish were suspended.

-In March 1939 the Kuivaisi National District was liquidated.

 Initially during the Winter War, the Soviet policy was mixed.
 On the one hand, Stalin's government largely destroyed Ingrian Finnish culture, but on the other hand, the maintenance of a Finnish-speaking population was desired as a way to legitimize the planned occupation of Finland.
 The failure of the puppet Terijoki government led to the ultimate result that in 1941, Moscow officially decided that Ingrian Finns were unreliable, and in 1942 most of the Ingrian Finns remaining in Ingria were forcibly relocated to Siberia.
 During the Finnish and German occupation of the area, Ingrian Finns were evacuated to Finland.
 However, after the Continuation War, most of these Ingrian Finns, who were still Soviet citizens, were forcibly returned to the Soviet Union, where they were dispersed into Central Russia.
 However, some Ingrian Finns were able to flee to Sweden, and nearly 4,000 were able to remain in Finland.
 Ingrian Finns were largely forgotten during the presidencies of Juho Kusti Paasikivi and Urho Kekkonen.

-After the war many Ingrian Finns settled in Soviet-controlled Estonia.

 Present day

+Finland

 A map of Votic and neighbouring Ingrian-Finnish and Izhorian villages 1848–2007.

 From the dissolution of the Soviet Union in 1991 until 2010, about 25,000 Ingrian Finns moved from Russia and Estonia to Finland, where they were eligible for automatic residence permits under the Finnish Law of Return.
-In 2010, however, the Finnish government decided to stop the remigration, so Ingrian Finns seeking residence are now treated in the same way as any other foreigners.
-There are still about 15,000 people in the remigration queue.
+In 2010, the Finnish government decided to stop the remigration.
+In 2006, there were still about 15,000 people in the remigration queue.
+In 2020, it was estimated that between 50,000 and 100,000 Ingrian Finns were living in Finland.